cloudkick/whiskey/README.md

 });
 ```

-For more examples please check the `example/` folder.
+For more examples please check the `example/` folder, and the `test/run.sh` script.

 # Build status